Traveling to Hawaii is a dream for so many people. The tropical climate, sandy beaches, and lush vegetation make it a truly unique destination.

 These requirements are exactly the same for Hawaii, as Hawaii was declared the 50th state of the US and is a part of the US territory:

-- Visa is needed if the traveller stays in Hawaii for more than 90 days
+- Visa is needed if the traveler stays in Hawaii for more than 90 days

 - A valid address where the traveller is going to stay in Hawaii.